 - blood tests

-If there is a build up of fluid in the lining of your lungs, it can be removed by performing a thoracentesis.
-This is a minimally-invasive technique where the doctor will insert a needle (guided by X-ray, if necessary) to take fluid from the pleural space surrounding the lungs.
+If there is a buildup of fluid in the lining of your lungs, it can be removed by performing a thoracentesis.
+This is a minimally invasive technique where the doctor will insert a needle (guided by X-ray, if necessary) to take fluid from the pleural space surrounding the lungs.
 The fluid extracted with this procedure is sent to the laboratory for analysis (cell counts, bacteria, viral, fungal testing) and can be very helpful in the diagnosing your condition.

 Some symptoms can last for weeks.
 Even when you begin to feel better, the infection may still be present, so it is important that you continue following your doctor’s treatment plan.
-Be sure to:

 If you need to stay in a hospital for any reason, you are at increased risk of hospital-acquired pneumonia.
 This is more common for people on a respirator.
-Health care workers can also pass it from patient to patient.
+Healthcare workers can also pass it from patient to patient.
 This kind of pneumonia is very dangerous and can even be fatal.
 Your doctor may order antibiotics as a preventive measure if you are immune-compromised and require a prolonged hospital stay.

 During cold and flu season, avoid crowds and wash your hands often.

 Even in cases during which an immune-compromised person contracts pneumonia, the prognosis varies from person to person.

 In people with a severely weakened immune system, complications are more common.
 These complications can include a rapid spread of infection and high levels of bacteria in the bloodstream.
 Respiratory failure and organ damage can also occur.
 In cases where pneumonia lingers for a long time, the use of a device to assist with breathing may become necessary.

 In some cases, pneumonia can result in death.